We are using cookies to give you the best experience. You can find out more about which cookies we are using or switch them off in privacy settings.

 The following are resource documents providers may find helpful:

 • Changes to an eligible program’s provider type or DHS licensed capacity: Changes to a program’s provider type and/or licensed capacity will not affect the CQI Award amount issued by the ELRC.
-The CQI Award amount will be based on an eligible program’s provider type and DHS licensed capacity as of November 30, 2023.
+The CQI Award amount will be based on an eligible program’s provider type and DHS licensed capacity as of August 1, 2024.

-• Changes to an eligible program’s Keystone STAR designation:
+• Changes to an eligible program’s Keystone STAR designation

-• On November 30, 2023, ABC Child Care Center was identified as an eligible program with a licensed capacity of 45 and designated as a STAR 3.
-The program applied to move up to a STAR 4 in the PD Registry on December 18, 2023.
-They complete their move up to a STAR 4 on January 6, 2024.
-On January 25, 2024, the ELRC is preparing to issue payment and confirms ABC Child Care Center’s eligibility to receive a CQI Award.
-The CQI Award payment issued to ABC Child Care will be based on their provider type, DHS licensed capacity and STAR 3 designation as of November 30, 2023.
+• Apple Child Care Center was identified as an eligible program with a licensed capacity of 58 and designated as a STAR 2.
+The program had begun working to move up in Keystone STARS and opened a move up designation case in the PD Registry on September 23, 2024.
+They complete their move up designation to a STAR 3 on October 29, 2024.
+On November 5, 2024, the ELRC is preparing to issue payment and confirms Apple Child Care Center’s eligibility to receive a CQI Award.
+The CQI Award payment issued to Apple Child Care will be based on their provider type, DHS licensed capacity of 58, and their STAR 3 designation as of October 31, 2024.

-• On November 30, 2023, XYZ Family Child Care Center was identified as an eligible program and designated as a STAR 4.
-On December 10, 2023, the program is moved down to a STAR 2.
-On January 10, 2024, the ELRC is preparing to issue payment and confirms XYZ Family Child Care Center’s eligibility to receive a CQI Award.
-The CQI Award payment issued to XYZ Family Child Care will be based on their provider type, DHS licensed capacity, and STAR 4 designation on November 30, 2023.
+• On August 1, 2024, XYZ Family Child Care Center is identified as an eligible program with a licensed capacity of 100 and designated as a STAR 4.
+On December 10, 2024, the program is moved down to a STAR 2.
+On December 12, 2024, the ELRC is preparing to issue payment and confirms XYZ Family Child Care Center’s eligibility to receive a CQI Award.
+The CQI Award payment issued to XYZ Family Child Care will be based on their provider type, DHS licensed capacity of 100, and their STAR 4 designation as of August 1, 2024.

 Allowable Expense Categories